When is the best time to sell a house?

-Within the property market, there is much written about when the best time to buy and sell is.
+Within the property market, there is much written about when the best time to buy and sell a house is.
 Just like trading other investments you can try to play the market to your advantage and this certainly applies with investment buyers, but when it comes to selling a home, it is often more about the right time for you rather than trying to judge the wider market.

 The New Year

 People see the New Year as the best time for a fresh start following on from the Christmas season, making this a popular time to start the search for a new home.
 Activity in the buyers’ market picks up in the New Year and grows into the peak of spring.
-Those people looking early in the new year are generally at the start of their property search and may take several months before they have seen enough property to start making decisions.
+Those people looking early in the new year are generally at the start of their property search and may take several months before they have viewed enough homes to start making decisions.

 Is the most popular time to buy and sell.
 It means that you can be in your new home by the summer and the enthusiasm from the New Year is still in the air.
 The Easter Bank holidays act as an inflexion point, giving people more time to view, to consider their options and to make decisions.